bhbmaster/covid19/README.md

 # covid19plot.py

-The public facing version of this site sits on my personal blog at **infotinks.com**: http://www.infotinks.com/coronavirus-dashboard-covid19-py/
+The public facing version of this site sits on my personal blog at **infotinks.com**: **http://www.infotinks.com/coronavirus-dashboard-covid19-py/**.
 From there you can access all of the output files that are mentioned below.

 ## Outputs

 There are 3 python scripts that generate different outputs.
-The main one, `covid19plot.py`, generates plots for every country.
-Then one, `county-plot.py`, generates plots for every county in California and another, `states-plot.py`, generates the plots for every state & territory in the USA.
+The main one, `(1) covid19plot.py`, generates plots for every country.
+Then one, `(2) county-plot.py`, generates plots for every county in California and another, `(3) states-plot.py`, generates the plots for every state & territory in the USA.
+The scripts run daily on my infotinks server and the generated plots are linked in each section.

-**covid19plot.py produces the following graphs:**
+**(1) covid19plot.py produces the following graphs:**

-- Normal Axes plots of every country to `covid19-normal.html` - output: **http://www.infotinks.com/covid19/covid19-normal.html**
+- Normal Axes plots of every country to `covid19-normal.html`: **http://www.infotinks.com/covid19/covid19-normal.html**

-- Log Axes plots of every country in to `covid19-log.html` - output: **http://www.infotinks.com/covid19/covid19-log.html**
+- Log Axes plots of every country in to `covid19-log.html`: **http://www.infotinks.com/covid19/covid19-log.html**

 - Each country generates its own seperate normal and log plot into the `html-plots/` directory.
 As these are smaller the browser has an easier time allowing interaction with these plots